 All certificates issued by the Board are renewed on a triennial basis.
 Each operator must obtain a minimum number of continuing education units as a condition of renewal.
 Most operators must obtain 16 units every three years, while some operators at facilities with higher classification levels must obtain 30 hours.
 Temporary and grandparented certificate holders must obtain either 24 or 45 units, depending on the classification of the facility in which they work.
 All superintendent certificates (except Industrial Wastewater Treatment Classes 1 and 2) require seven units of "superintendent-approved" training review.
-Temporary certificate holders must sit for an examination during each three-year period.
+Temporary certificate holders must take an examination during each three-year period until they pass the examination for their classification.